-ZenFone C is reported to have good hold on audio and MP3 performances.
-The speakers work fine and with better headphone the sounds get more clarified as is known.
+ZenFone C is reported to have a good hold on audio and MP3 performances.
+The speakers work fine and with better headphone, the sounds get more clarified as is known.

 The battery of the phone, (like every other Smartphone out there) is charged out within 7 hours of talk time.